Tejaswinipabbathi/Fake-job-posting-detection/README.md

 🕵️ Fake Job Posting Detection

-A Machine Learning project that detects whether a job posting is real or fake using Natural Language Processing (NLP) and a Random Forest Classifier.
+A machine learning project that identifies whether a job posting is real or fake using text processing, TF-IDF vectorization, and a Random Forest Classifier.
+This helps job seekers avoid fraudulent ads.

-This project helps identify fraudulent job ads that often mislead job seekers.

 📌 Features